Honeycrisp apple recipes

 15. Red Delicious apple

 Red Delicious apples are great for juicing because of their tender flesh and soft skin.
-The flavor certainly is not very strong, so you’ll likely wish to blend this variety with some other that are more interesting.
-Juice from Red Delicious apples is quite mild.
+The flavor certainly is not very strong, so you’ll likely wish to blend this variety with some others that are a bit more interesting.